 As the fight went on both fighters seemed to feel the 10,500 foot altitude but fought hard till the end.
 Knight finished the bout to look untouched and is now on her journey to find her next opponent.

-Ava Knight will be heading back to Mexico to fight for the WBC Title in the Super Flyweight division.
+Ava Knight will be heading back to Mexico to defend her WBC Silver World Title in the Flyweight division.
 Mexico has been the only place that has welcomed Ava with open arms to continue to fight in their country with respect for her fighting style, technique, and personality.

 Knight will take on Linda Soto out of Puerto Penasco, Sonora, Mexico.
 It will be an action packed fight with Mexico continuing to find a fighter to ruin Ava's raining wins on Mexico.

 In a hard fought 10 round battle, Ava Knight won the WBC World Title beating Susana Vazquez.
 Ava weighing in at 110 lbs, took this fight wanting to see how a ten round fight would go with two good hands, because early in the previous fight, Ava's hands were injured, but a recurrence happened of injury.